philsf-biostat/SAR-2021-001-LT/report/analise_dados_LT_2021-v01.md

-Esta análise foi realizada utilizando-se o software `R` versão 4.0.5.
+This analysis was performed using statistical software `R` version 4.0.5.

 # Results